SySS-Research/ldif2bloodhound/README.md

     ; done >> output_$(date +%s).ldif
 ```

+In case StartTLS does not work, remove the `-ZZ` flag and replace
+`ldap://` with `ldaps://`.
+Or leave it at `ldap://` if you like to live
+dangerously.

 The second `-E` argument is needed so that ACLs are also dumped.

 Then, the conversion works as follows: